adrian-cucuet/luigis-P5/README.md

 The Navigation bar of the website is designed to help the user to move smoothly around the site.

-- Logo to create a string brand presence.
+- Logo to create a strong brand presence.
 - Search bar.
-- My Account, which contains Registration and Login features to an unauthenticated user, or the Logout and Profile for authenticated users.
+- My Account, which contains Registration and Login features for an unauthenticated user, or the Logout and Profile for authenticated users.
 For superuser/store admin instead of Profile we have Add Product features.
 - Shopping Cart and Checkout function.
 - Navigation links to all pages of the website.